 2.4 Plan towards renovating the BTI facility in the coming decade through stakeholder and donor

-Objective 3.0: Execute robust plans for relational and financial resource growth.
+Strategy 3.0: Execute robust plans for relational and financial resource growth.

 This objective encompasses growing private and public funding and collaborations through enhanced messaging and relationship building.
 Goals are to support the discovery mission of the Institute, increase its recognition among the science community and potential funders, engage the next generation of scientists, and participate in promoting and explaining science to a sometimes-skeptical public.